Opportunistic QKD: Exploiting Idle Capacity of Classical WDM Systems: Classical Data Traffic Modeling

 To analyze the buffer dynamics and key consumption, we derive the instantaneous mean and variance of $R(t)$.
 Given that $X_H(t) \sim \mathcal{N}(0, 1)$, the stochastic component $Z(t) = \exp(\sigma X_H(t))$ follows a log-normal distribution.

 The mean traffic rate at time $t$ is given by:

 The variance of the traffic rate is given by

-where we used the well-known properties of the log-normal distribution.
+where equations \ref{mean_ln} and \ref{variance_ln} follow directly from the definition of the first and second moments of a log-normal random variable.
 In particular, the variance depends only on time through deterministic fluctuations, as the network experiences larger absolute fluctuations during peak hours.
 This statistical property is relevant for choosing the size of the \gls{qkd} key buffer, as the probability of "key starvation" will be significantly higher during the daily cycle's maxima.